collonybot/docs/set-community-mod-personality.md

 description: "Configure the collony AI moderator personality to align with your community’s tone and culture."
 ---

-# 🧠 Define Moderator Personality
+# 🧠 Set Moderator Personality

 Web3 communities can be volatile.
 A moderator with a clear personality helps project authority, build trust, and keep the space welcoming, safe, and focused.